-Laney College makes special efforts to support your successful SSSP if you are "undecided" about your educational goal, are enrolled in basic skills courses, or are on progress and/or academic probation/dismissal.
+Laney College makes special efforts to support your education.
+If you are "undecided" about an educational goal, are enrolled in basic skills courses, or are on progress and/or academic probation/dismissal.
 If you are an "undecided" student (in other words, you have not chosen a major or specific goals for your education), the counselors at Laney College can help you with the decision-making process.
-As a student enrolled in basic skills courses, the college offers you extra support opportunities, such as tutoring, to help you successfully complete your basic skills courses.
-Finally, if you have difficulty with your studies and your performance results in probation or dismissal status, you will receive a letter asking you to see a counselor or the Vice President of Student Services, who will offer you support and assistance to improve your academic performance.
+As a student enrolled in basic skills courses, the college offers extra support opportunities, such as tutoring, to help the student successfully complete basic skills courses.

+Finally, if the student has difficulty with their studies and their performance results in probation or dismissal status, the student will receive a notice via Peralta e-mail from the Vice President of Student Services asking you to see a counselor who will offer you support and assistance to improve your academic performance.

-Selection of any of the following educational objectives will provide you the opportunity to participate in the Student Success Program Services:
+Selection of any of the following educational objectives will provide you the opportunity to participate in the Student Success and Support Program:

-- Obtain a bachelor's degree (with or without an associate degree) - Obtain a two-year associate/vocational or career technical education degree (without transfer) - Earn a vocational/ career technical education certificate (without transfer) - Improve basic skills in English, reading, and/or mathematics - Undecided goal
+- Obtain a bachelor's degree (with or without an associate degree) - Obtain a two-year associate or career technical education degree (without transfer) - Earn a career technical education certificate (without transfer)

+- Improve basic skills in English, reading, and/or mathematics - Undecided goal